-Expired vehicle registration is operating openly
+Expired vehicle registration is openly operating.

-At the end of January, Giao thong Newspaper reporters went to Ban Sen island commune, Van Don district ( Quang Ninh province) and recorded that many cars had expired registration but were still operating on the roads on the island.
+At the end of January, Giao Thong Newspaper reporters went to Ban Sen island commune, Van Don district ( Quang Ninh province) and recorded that many cars had expired registration but were still operating on the roads on the island.

 At Ban Sen wharf, when the passenger ship just docked, there were a number of 16-seat vehicles from the island coming out to pick up passengers, including some vehicles with expired registration stickers on their windshields.